This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Then there's the Startup Optimizer.
 Most tools just display a list of programs configured to start when Windows loads, and enables removing any you don't need.
 Speedup Pro comes with its own boot tracker which measures boot times and analyses apps to show you which has the most impact.
 And it goes further, with the ability to raise a notification if a system change increases your boot time, or an automatic optimization feature which keeps your system running smoothly at all times.

-There's a duplicate file finder, a software uninstaller, an undelete tool, file shredder, disk wiping, file encryption, a Windows service manager, disk doctor, a Windows troubleshooting app, game booster, Registry and disk defraggers, a context menu optimizer, power management tools, backup and restore tools, and more.
+That's good, but Avira's just getting started.
+Browse the menus and you'll find a duplicate file finder, a software uninstaller, an undelete tool, file shredder, disk wiping, file encryption, a Windows service manager, disk doctor, a +Windows troubleshooting app, game booster, Registry and disk defraggers, a context menu optimizer, power management tools and more.

 All system optimizers come with some risks, and non-technical users, or anyone looking for a quiet life, should probably leave System Speedup Pro alone.